Toward a Theory of Phase Transitions in Quantum Control Landscapes: Stability analysis and control landscape phase transitions

-The control landscape (represented by the function $f_T(x)$ in the above analogy) is a functional of the protocol $s$ that depends on the duration of the quantum evolution $T{\in}[0,\infty)$.
+The control landscape (represented by the function $f_T(x)$ in the above analogy) is a functional of the protocol $s$ and depends on the duration of the quantum evolution $T{\in}[0,\infty)$.
 Our strategy is based on the continuous dependence of infidelity on the parameter $T$, and relies on two ideas.
-First, we use the infidelity expansion around a given protocol $s$ to study its stability under generic perturbations $s{+}\delta s$.
-In this case, the stability (instability) of the protocol $s$ depends on whether the infidelity increases (decreases) after the perturbation $s{+}\delta s$ is applied.
-Second, by adopting the effective energy interpretation for the infidelity expansion at the onset of instability, we study how the instability affects the optimal protocol.
-We demonstrate that this procedure is sufficient to map out the control phase diagram up to $T_\text{QSL}$ and $T_\text{sb}$ in the one- and two-qubit cases, respectively (cf.~Fig.~\ref{fig:phase_diags}).
+First, once an optimal protocol at a given $T$ is found, it can be used as an ansatz to search for optimal protocol(s) at $T'{=}T{+}\Delta T$.
+We exploit this idea in two independent ways: (i) analytically, by formulating a variational ansatz for the optimal shape of the protocol at $T'$ using the optimal shape at $T$, and (ii) numerically, by using the numerical optimum at $T$ as a starting point for the new run of the optimization algorithm at $T'$.
+Second, at a fixed $T$, we use the infidelity expansion around a given optimal protocol $s_0$ to study its stability under generic perturbations $s_0{+}\delta s$.
+In this case, the stability (instability) of the protocol $s_0$ depends on whether the infidelity increases (decreases) after the perturbation $s{+}\delta s$ is applied.

-Notice that the control phase diagram was originally analyzed by searching for optimal configurations in the space of bang-bang protocols~\cite{Bukov18_Reinforcement,Bukov18_Broken}.
-Here, we go beyond this restriction and study the landscape over the continuous protocol space.
-Interestingly, over continuous protocols, the phenomenology observed in the bang-bang case is preserved.
-In Sec.~\ref{sssec:partfunc_qBB} we comment on the relation between the control problem defined over bang-bang and continuous protocol spaces.
+We demonstrate that this procedure (which we dub ``adiabatic tracing" below) is sufficient to map out the control phase diagram up to $T_\text{QSL}$ in the one- and two-qubit problems, respectively (cf.~Fig.~\ref{fig:phase_diags}).
+In addition, notice that the control phase diagram was originally obtained by searching for optimal configurations in the space of bang-bang protocols~\cite{Bukov18_Reinforcement,Bukov18_Broken}.
+Here, we go beyond this restriction and study the landscape over the space of bounded piecewise continuous protocols, $s(t) {\in} [-1,1]$.
+Interestingly, the phenomenology observed in the bang-bang case extends over to this larger space, but with a few caveats: in Sec.~\ref{ssec:partfunc_qBB}, we comment on the relation between the control problem defined over bang-bang and bounded piecewise continuous protocol spaces.